Guaana/guaana.github.io/api/page/about-us.md

 Connect is a database of open-minded scientists and innovators ready for meaningful partnerships.

-We've made it really simple to find each other - whatever expertise you are looking for - its just there.
+We've made it really simple to find each other - whatever expertise you are looking for - it's just there.
 Search by field or profession and connect for networking and real time conversations.
 </br></br>